Slope measures how fast a line changes: divide the change in yy by the change in xx. If you know two points, use

 m=y2y1x2x1m = \frac{y_2 - y_1}{x_2 - x_1}

 as long as x2x1x_2 \ne x_1.
-This is the same idea as rise over run: how much the line goes up or down compared with how far it goes right.
+That is the same idea as rise over run, how much the line goes up or down compared with how far it goes right.
+A positive slope means the line rises from left to right, a negative slope means it falls, and a slope of 00 means it is horizontal.
+If x2x1=0x_2 - x_1 = 0, the line is vertical and the slope is undefined, because the formula would require division by 00.

-Use the same subtraction order in the numerator and denominator:
+Keep the same subtraction order in the numerator and denominator:

 1. Pick the two points.